miragejs/ember-cli-mirage/docs/v0.2.x/quickstart.md

 author.createPost({title: 'My second post'});
 ```

-Mirage's serializer layer is also aware of your relationships, which makes it easier to mock endpoints that sideload or embed related data.
-Models and collections that are returned from a route handler pass through the serializer layer, where you can customize which attributes and associations to include, as well as overridde other formatting options:
+Mirage's serializer layer is also aware of your relationships, which helps when mocking endpoints that sideload or embed related data.
+Models and collections that are returned from a route handler pass through the serializer layer, where you can customize which attributes and associations to include, as well as override other formatting options:

 ```js
 // mirage/serializers/application.js